-Take a backpack, good walking shoes, sunscreen and sunglasses.
+Take a backpack, good walking shoes, sunscreen, and sunglasses.
 You may want to bring a small towel as well, in case you get soaked on the water rides.
-I’ll sometimes carry a good camera with me if I’ll be there when the light is good; otherwise I rely on my cell phone camera.
+I’ll sometimes carry a good camera with me if I’ll be there when the light is good; otherwise, I rely on my cell phone camera.
 You’ll need to leave everything in lockers for several rides, but the lockers are free.
 Click here for a guide to Universal Orlando Rides and Height Requirements.

 I have several other posts on Universal Orlando: